Level-5 (company)

 is a Japanese video game developer and publisher based in Fukuoka.
 The company was founded in October 1998 by Akihiro Hino after he departed from Riverhillsoft.
-Level-5 is known for their Professor Layton, Inazuma Eleven, Ni no Kuni, Yo-kai Watch, Snack World, and Megaton Musashi franchises.
+Level-5 is known for its Professor Layton, Inazuma Eleven, Ni no Kuni, Yo-kai Watch, Snack World, and Megaton Musashi franchises.

 History

 Level-5 was established in October 1998 by Akihiro Hino and his development team at Riverhillsoft, following the release of OverBlood 2.
-Since Hino did not originally believe that his team could become an independent developer, he formed a partnership with Sony Computer Entertainment, who would allow him to develop for their upcoming PlayStation 2 under the condition that he set up his own company.
+Since Hino did not originally believe that his team could become an independent developer, he formed a partnership with Sony Computer Entertainment, who would allow him to develop for its upcoming PlayStation 2 under the condition that he set up his own company.
 The name, "Level-5", was a reference to Japanese school report cards, where "Level-5" is the highest possible mark.
 Soon after being created, the company had eleven employees.

 Level-5's first full-scale production was the action role-playing game Dark Cloud, developed under contract by Sony Computer Entertainment.
 Intended to be a launch game for the Japanese release of the PlayStation 2, it was delayed before the console's launch in March 2000 to allow further development, eventually being released in Japan in December 2000, and worldwide in 2001.
 Work immediately began on a sequel titled Dark Chronicle, released as Dark Cloud 2 in North America.
 The company was working with Microsoft Game Studios on an MMORPG for the Xbox, True Fantasy Live Online, before it was cancelled in 2004.

 Yasumi Matsuno, director of Vagrant Story, Final Fantasy Tactics, and the Ogre Battle series, briefly joined Level-5 in June 2011, and left the company after completing work on Crimson Shroud for the Nintendo 3DS.
 By the early 2010s, Level-5 was one of the ten largest video game companies in Japan, holding a market share of 3.2%.
 In October 2015, Level-5 founded a spin-off company in Santa Monica, in cooperation with Dentsu, called Level-5 Abby.
 In October 2020, it was reported that the company's North American operations, including Level-5 Abby, were shutting down due to low sales.
 The same month, Level 5 launched a manga publishing platform called "Manga 5".

 Roid service

 In 2009, Level-5 launched its Roid (Revolutionary Original Ideas Discovery) service, a mobile phone application that serves as a content delivery platform for mobile games.
 It is only compatible with NTT DoCoMo's i-mode mobile internet service in Japan.
 Users pay a monthly fee for access to exclusive games and social game functions.
-The platform debuted with six games: Sloan and McHale's Mystery Story, Professor Layton and the Mansion of the Mirror of Death Remix, Chara Jo P, Yuuenchi wo Tsukurō Revolution, Treasure Island, and Elf the Dragon.
+The platform debuted with six games: Paul Sloane and Des MacHale's Mystery Story, Professor Layton and the Mansion of the Mirror of Death Remix, Chara Jo P, Yuuenchi wo Tsukurō Revolution, Treasure Island, and Elf the Dragon.
 The first three were developed by Level-5, while the last three were developed by outside companies.